 You must disrupt the status quo to create change

 While we take the time to revere Dr. King, it’s important to remember that he unfortunately was not thought of this fondly during his life.
-His ideas went against the status quo of the time and as a result, many people did not understand, much less follow him.
-As marketers in a historically commodity-centric industry, our ideas don’t always resonate with company leadership or those who are comfortable sticking to the status quo.
-If we desire evolution as an industry and ongoing relevance as a brand, it might be necessary to have the heart to shake up the status quo and stand by your vision even when others don’t understand the ‘why.’
+His ideas went against the status quo of the time, and as a result, many people did not understand (much less follow) him.
+As marketers in a historically commodity-centric industry, our ideas don’t always resonate with company leadership or those who are comfortable sticking to the norm.
+If we desire evolution as an industry and ongoing relevance as a brand, it might be necessary to have the heart to shake up the status quo and stand by your vision even when others don’t understand the "why."
 Which brings us to the next lesson…

 Don’t expect change overnight

 Nothing that’s worth doing is easy, and disrupting the status quo certainly is not.
 Dr. King and his followers worked tirelessly for years to bring their vision to fruition.
 Without their efforts, where would we be today?
-Imagine the same for your brand or your company’s future.
-It will take time and hard work to accomplish the successes you dream of, but they are possible as long as you have a plan and are willing to keep chipping away at your vision piece by piece until the bigger picture is realized.
+Imagine the same in regards to your brand and your company’s future.
+It will take time and hard work to accomplish the successes you dream of, but they are possible as long as you have a plan and are willing to keep chipping away at your vision, piece by piece, until the bigger picture is realized.

 Align with like-minded partners